Claudine Longet: Marriage to Andy Williams

 Longet and Williams met in Las Vegas in 1960 while she was dancing lead in the Folies Bergère revue at the Tropicana Resort & Casino.
 Longet was having trouble with her car and had pulled over to the side of the road.
 Driving by, Williams stopped to offer assistance.
 She was 18 and he was 32.
-They married on 15 December 1961 in Los Angeles and had three children: Noëlle (born on 24 September 1963), Christian (born on 15 April 1965), and Robert ("Bobby") (born on 1 August 1969).
+They married on December 15, 1961, in Los Angeles and had three children.
 They legally separated in 1970 and divorced in January 1975.
-According to Williams, they remained "very good friends."
+According to Williams, they remained "very good friends".

 Friendship with Robert F. and Ethel Kennedy

 Longet and Andy Williams were close friends of Senator Robert F. Kennedy and his wife, Ethel Kennedy.
 During the mid-1960s, the couple hosted the Kennedys at their residences in Bel Air, California, and Palm Springs, California, and spent time at the Kennedy residences at Hickory Hill and New York City.
 They took summer cruises together on the Salmon River in central Idaho and on the Colorado River.

-On or before 4 June 1968, the day of the 1968 Democratic Party presidential primary in California, Kennedy—a contending Democratic presidential candidate—and his wife made tentative arrangements with Williams and Longet to visit Los Angeles's The Factory nightclub.
+On June 4, 1968, the day of the 1968 Democratic Party presidential primary in California, Kennedy—a contending Democratic presidential candidate—and his wife made tentative arrangements with Williams and Longet to visit Los Angeles's The Factory nightclub.
 According to Williams, Robert Kennedy told them that he would make a hand signal at the conclusion of his televised speech at the Ambassador Hotel to confirm their get-together.

-Shortly after midnight on 5 June, Longet and Williams were watching Senator Kennedy's televised primary victory speech in Kennedy's suite at The Ambassador.
+Shortly after midnight on June 5, Longet and Williams were watching Senator Kennedy's televised primary victory speech in Kennedy's suite at The Ambassador.
 When Williams rushed down to the hotel ballroom, he heard loud noises in the hallway and learned that Kennedy had been shot.
 Longet and Williams eventually joined Kennedy's family and friends at Good Samaritan Hospital, where doctors labored to save the senator's life.
 They stayed at the hospital for 24 hours.

-Longet and Williams attended Kennedy's funeral at St. Patrick's Cathedral in New York City on 8 June.
-A television camera captured Williams consoling a sobbing Longet during the mass.
-After Kennedy's brother Edward M. "Ted" Kennedy delivered a brief and emotional eulogy, Williams and a choir sang "The Battle Hymn of the Republic".
-After the funeral mass, Longet and Williams accompanied Ethel Kennedy, Ted Kennedy, and other Kennedy family members on the 21-car funeral train that took Senator Kennedy's body to Washington, D.C., and Arlington National Cemetery for burial.
-The front page of the 9 June 1968 edition of the Washington Post featured a large photograph of Ted Kennedy and Longet standing together on the rear platform as the train passed through North Philadelphia.
+Longet and Williams attended Kennedy's funeral at St. Patrick's Cathedral in New York City on June 8.
+A television camera captured Williams consoling a sobbing Longet during the funeral mass.
+After the mass, Longet and Williams accompanied Ethel Kennedy, Ted Kennedy, and other Kennedy family members on the 21-car funeral train that took Senator Kennedy's body to Washington, D.C., and Arlington National Cemetery for burial.
+The front page of the June 9, 1968, edition of the Washington Post featured a large photograph of Ted Kennedy and Longet standing together on the rear platform as the train passed through North Philadelphia.

-Longet and Williams named their son Robert (born in August 1969) after Robert F. Kennedy.
+Longet and Williams named their son after Robert F. Kennedy.